 Children of 8 and older who have been baptised and are regular worshippers may be admitted to Communion before Confirmation.
 Preparation takes place in the autumn each year and children are admitted on the Feast of Christ the King in November.

 It is still too early to judge the impact of the practice of Admission on Confirmation.
 Evidence from around the Church of England suggests that Confirmation for young people now normally takes place around the age of fifteen.

-Young people (Year 7 and above) meet on the first and third Sundays of the month in the John Trevor Williams Room for breakfast at 10.30 am.
+Young people (Year 7 and above) meet on the first, third and fifth Sundays of the month in the John Trevor Williams Room for breakfast at 10.30 am.
 This is an open, friendly, secure, fun and reflective space for young people to explore the important questions in life, with a team of young adult leaders.
 Sessions end at 11.45am in time for group members to return to the service in the Cathedral.
-A varied programme including excursions and discussion groups now includes occasional meetings with young people from Jewish and Muslim communities.
-YouthXpress members are also actively involved in the design and leadership of The Fifth Sunday, a new Cathedral service for all at 6.30pm in those months with a fifth Sunday.
+A varied programme including excursions and discussion groups as well as occasional meetings with young people from different churches and other faith communities.
+YouthXpress members are also actively involved in the design and leadership of The Fifth Sunday, a Cathedral service for all at 6.30pm in those months with a fifth Sunday.

 Participation of young people in worship